2015 Tesla Model S

 Tesla Model S Interior

 - "The Tesla S offers a very unique 5 + 2 seating configuration with an optional rear-facing jump seat.
-These bucket seats have 5-point seat belts and should be comfortable for children under age 10.
-The seats fold flat when not in use." -- The Chicago Tribune
+These bucket seats have 5-point seat belts and should be comfortable for children under age 10." -- Chicago Tribune (2013)

-- "These third-row seats do fold flat into the foot well, allowing for a capacious 26.3 cubic feet of cargo space, which is significantly more than other large luxury sedans." -- Edmunds (2012)
+- "Those third-row seats fold flat into the footwell, allowing for a capacious 26.3 cubic feet of cargo space, which is significantly more than in other large luxury sedans." -- Edmunds

 - "More troublesome than unintended consequences are the obvious oversights, like minimal front and backseat storage and inadequate cupholders." -- Cars.com (2012)